waimea-snoble/300dtd-gymnastics-nelson-website-project/docs/1-sprint-1-prototype.md

 ### Testing

-I showed this design to my client and they said the colours looked dull
+I showed this design to my client and they said that it looks great but the colours looked a bit dull

 ### Changes / Improvements